 This article is intended to help those new to the E46 3-series chassis or not overly familiar with the rear subframe mount cracking issue.
-Be advise, CMP Auto Engineering is not liable for any damage to property or harm to yourself or others that occurs while inspecting your car.
+Be advised, CMP Auto Engineering is not liable for any damage to property or harm to yourself or others that occurs while inspecting your car.
 How the car is inspected and the safety precautions taken is at the discretion of the individual.

 Despite the beliefs of some, all E46 3-series BMW’s are prone to cracking at and around the rear subframe mounts.
 No matter the shape, model or way it is driven, subframe cracks are inevitable.